Lloyd James (footballer): Leyton Orient

 After a short trial, James signed for League One club Leyton Orient on a two-year contract.
 He went on to make 138 appearances and score 11 goals for the O's over four seasons at Brisbane Road.

 James was released by Leyton Orient at the end of the 2015–16 season.

 Exeter City

 On 25 May 2016 James signed with League Two club Exeter City.

 Forest Green Rovers

 On 4 July 2018 he signed for League Two side Forest Green Rovers from Exeter for an undisclosed fee, agreeing a two-year contract.
 On 11 December 2019, James joined National League side Torquay United on a one-month loan deal.
 On 28 February 2020, James left Forest Green Rovers after his contract was terminated by mutual consent.

 Bath City

 In February 2020, James signed for National League South side Bath City following his release from Forest Green Rovers.

 Taunton Town

-On 17 December 2021, James joined Southern League Premier Division South side Taunton Town on loan for the remainder of the 2021-22 season.
+On 17 December 2021, James joined Southern League Premier Division South side Taunton Town on loan for the remainder of the 2021–22 season.

 Having helped Taunton Town to promotion, James joined the club on a permanent basis in June 2022.

+Yate Town

+On 21 June 2024, James joined Southern League Division One South side Yate Town on a one year deal.

+In June 2025, James signed a one year contract extension with Yate Town.